iiiatthew/c1-tf-ap-automation-clean/deployment_and_testing_guide.md

    - Navigate to Applications in C1
    - Copy the ID from the URL when viewing the target application

-3. **Grant Policy ID**: The ID of the grant policy to attach to access profiles
+3. **Request Policy ID**: The ID of the request policy to attach to access profiles
-   - Navigate to Policies → Grant Policies
+   - Navigate to Policies
-   - Select your desired policy
+   - Select your desired request policy
    - Copy the ID from the URL

 4. **Update variables.tf**: Update the relevant placeholders in the variables.tf file with your collected IDs